Welcome to Royal Oak Schools

 Pre-K - 12 ENROLLMENT REQUIREMENTS/PROCEDURES

 Royal Oak Schools processes new student enrollments online using the MIStar Access system.
+Click on the online, pre-enrollment link below (tree logo) to begin this process.
 The Central Enrollment Office is located at the Administration Building, 800 Devillen, Royal Oak, MI 48073.
 A computer is available on-site for use if a family does not have access to one.

 Once you have completed the online enrollment portion, you will need to bring all required documentation to the Central Enrollment Office to complete the process.
 Documents include: proof of residency (see below), along with other required documentation and forms.
 The forms can be found under the forms tab or by clicking on the following, Resident Affidavit, Concussion Awareness and the Technology Use Agreement.